Between January and May 2020, we will send close to 510,000 land tax assessment notices to customers.

 The trust surcharge rule is subject to various exclusions and exceptions.
 It does not apply to certain trusts, such as an administration trust.
 Trustees may also avoid the surcharge rate by notifying us of the beneficial interests in land or unit holders of the trust.

-From 1 January 2017, a 1.5 per cent absentee owner surcharge (previously 0.5 per cent) on land tax applies to Victorian land owned by an absentee owner.
+From the 2020 land tax year, a 2% absentee owner surcharge (previously 1.5% from 1 January 2017 and 0.5% for the 2016 land tax year) on land tax applies to Victorian land owned by an absentee owner.
 The absentee owner surcharge is an additional amount payable over the general and trust surcharge rates of land tax.

 You must tell us if you are an absentee owner, otherwise penalties may apply.